Umm-Al-Qura calendar

 • Sheep must be at least one year old.

-It is important to note that large animals comprise seven shares, while small animals consist of one Qurbani share.
+It is important to note that large animals make up to seven shares, while small animals consist of one Qurbani share.

 Health: